sjmack/HLAtools/README.md

 [1] "A*0304"    "A*3304"    "B*1304"    "Cw*03041"  "Cw*03042"  "DQB1*0304" "DRB1*0304" "DRB1*1304" "B*5304"    "A*2304"
 ```

-- Additional functions include *alleleTrim()*, which trims HLA allele-names by fields or digits, with the option to include expression variant suffixes in truncated versions of full-length allele names that include these suffixes, *validateAllele()*, which determines if the specified allele-name is present in the 'HLAalignments' object that has been loaded in the R environment, and *verifyAllele()*, which determines if the specified allele-name is present in the 'AlleleListHistory' object, and optionally identifies the most recent IPD-IMGT/HLA Database release including that allele.
+- Additional functions include *validateAllele()*, which determines if the specified allele-name is present in the 'HLAalignments' object that has been loaded in the R environment, and *verifyAllele()*, which determines if the specified allele-name is present in the 'AlleleListHistory' object, and optionally identifies the most recent IPD-IMGT/HLA Database release including that allele.

 ```
-alleleTrim(allele = "A*03:01:01", resolution = 2)
-[1] "A*03:01"

-alleleTrim(allele = "A*030101", resolution = 2,version = 2)
-[1] "A*0301"

 validateAllele("A*01:01:01:117")
 [1] TRUE